How to Create Custom Domain Email Addresses for Free with Mailgun

 Add SMTP User Accounts in Mailgun

 First, you must add email user accounts for your domain in Mailgun.
 To do this, sign into Mailgun and navigate to Sending > Domain settings.
 Now click the tab titled “SMTP credentials”.
 You should see there is already an entry for [email protected].
-If the domain is not what you were expecting, ensure the correct domain is selected in the top-left of the screen.
+If the domain is not what you were expecting, ensure the correct domain is selected in the “Domain” dropdown in the top-right of the screen.

 To add another user account, click the button in the top-right of the screen titled “Add new SMTP user”.
 You can then enter the username you would like to create, which is the part before the @-sign.

-Continue adding new users and storing their passwords in a secure location.
+Now that you’ve created your first email user, continue adding other users and storing their passwords in a secure location.
 Here are some common email address user names you might want to consider:

 Create an Email Forwarding Rule in Mailgun